-Battery Park City Authority Board Self-Evaluation for Calendar Year 2015 202 015 Results Rating Low→Hig h 1 2 3 4 5 I. Organization's Mission and Purpose A. You are familiar with the Battery Park City Authority mission and statutory responsibilities?
+Battery Park City Authority Board Self-Evaluation for Calendar Year 2016 2016 Results ı Ratin g Low LowHig 1 2 3 4 5 I. Organization's Mission and Purpose Α. You are familiar with the Battery Park City Authority mission and statutory responsibilities?
 1 4 В. All Board Members are familiar with the current purpose of the Authority?
-1 1 3 C. The current mission statement is appropriate for the organization's role for the next three to five years?
-1 1 2 D. The policies, practices and decisions of the Board are always consistent with this mission?
+2 3 C. The current mission statement is appropriate for the organization's role for the next three to five years?
+2 3 D. The policies, practices and decisions of the Board are always consistent with this mission?
 1 1 3 E. Board Members comprehend their role and fiduciary responsibilities and hold themselves and each other to these principles?
 1 4 F. You are knowledgeable about the existing partnerships that the Authority has?
-2 3 G. You are familiar with the Parks Conservancy mission?
-1 1 3 Н. You are familiar with the Parks Conservancy programs?
-1 1 3 , , , , , , , , , , , , , , , , , , , 1, DW - Hig ı I. Strategic Planning 1 2 3 4 5 Α. All Board Members have input in the strategic planning process?
-1 - 3 B. The Board currently has a strategic vision of how the organization should be evolving over the next one, three, and five years?
-1 2 1
+1 1 3 G. You are familiar with the Parks Conservancy mission?
+2 3 Н. You are familiar with the Parks Conservancy programs?
+4 1

+Low LowHigh 1 2 3 4 5 II.
+Strategic Planning A. All Board Members have input in the strategic planning process?
+1 1 2 B. The Board currently has a strategic vision of how the organization should be evolving over the next one, three, and five years?
+1 2 1 C. The Board periodically engages in a strategic planning process that helps it to consider how the organization should meet new opportunities and challenges?
+2 1 1

-C. The Board periodically engages in a strategic planning process that helps it to consider how the organization should meet new opportunities and challenges?
-1 1 1 2 Lo ow →Hig h ı II.
-Fiscal Oversight/Sound Risk Management 1 2 3 4 5 A. The Board ensures that the budget reflects the priorities established in the strategic plan?
+LowHig 1 2 3 4 5 III.
+Fiscal Oversight/Sound Risk Management A. The Board ensures that the budget reflects the priorities established in the strategic plan?
 1 1 2 В. The Board ensures that the annual report reflects the priorities established in the strategic plan?
-3 2 C. The Board has time to review the annual report?
-1 1 1 2 D. The Board receives financial reports on a regular basis?
+2 2 C. The Board has time to review the annual report?
+2 2 1 D. The Board receives financial reports on a regular basis?
 1 1 3 E. Financial reports are understandable, accurate and timely?
-2 3 F. The Board considers all recommendations made in the annual independent auditor's report and management letter?
-1 4 G. The Board periodically reviews the effectiveness of the auditing firm?
-1 1 3 н.
+1 1 3 F. The Board considers all recommendations made in the annual independent auditor's report and management letter?
+2 3

+G. The Board periodically reviews the effectiveness of the auditing firm?
+1 4 н.
 The Board has established appropriate investment policies?
 1 4 I. The Board annually reviews and understands BPCA's investment portfolio?
-1 1 3 J. The Board periodically reviews the adequacy of insurance carried by the Authority?
-1 4 K. The Board provides adequate oversight of the contracting processes and procedures?
+1 4 J. The Board periodically reviews the adequacy of insurance carried by the Authority?
+1 2 2 K. The Board provides adequate oversight of the contracting processes and procedures?
+1 4 L. The Board has enough knowledge about current litigation matters?
 1 4